Brasstown Bald Buster

 Hiawassee, United States • 25 Apr 2026

-The Brasstown Bald Buster is a road event at the Brasstown Bald Visitor Center & Recreation Area in Hiawassee, GA.
-The main race is a 3.1 miles road run that gains about 1700 feet of elevation on the way to the summit area.
+The Brasstown Bald Buster is a road event held at Brasstown Bald Visitor Center & Recreation Area in Hiawassee, GA.
+The primary event is a 5K road run covering 3.1 miles with approximately 1700 feet of ascent.
+A separate ruck division follows the same route.

 Race information